bunop/tasselScripts/README.md

 tasselScripts
 =============

-A series of script to print out Tassel data
+A series of scripts to print out Tassel data

+This is my first trial to start a github project.
+The aim of this repository...